FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 ## Relation to existing schema

 The generated `metainfo/` package co-exists with `nomad/schema_packages/schema.py`.
-Phase 1 does not touch the existing code path.
-Once Phase 1 is complete and validated, Phase 3 will bridge the two by making `schema.py` import from the generated classes rather than building its own section tree.
+While we are still working on the new schema/parser, we do not touch the existing code path.
+Once the new NOMAD integration is complete and validated, we will deprecate and eventually remove `schema.py` and `parser.py`.

 ---